rust-lang/wg-async/src/vision/status_quo/barbara_wants_to_use_ghostcell.md

 ### **Why did you choose *NAME* to tell this story?**

-Niklaus seems to be the wildcard.
-The main thing is that Niklaus is claimed to have an unconventional background.
-So that means he's not part of the establishment.
-He's a new programmer to async/await, but in this interpretation he isn't a new programmer.
-Maybe he's like Grace or Barbara, but he doesn't have his thinking limited by any particular existing conventions or trained methodology.
+Barbara has enough Rust knowledge to understand the benefits that GhostCell/qcell-like borrowing might bring.

 ### **How would this story have played out differently for the other characters?**

-The other characters perhaps wouldn't have heard of statically-checked cell borrows (at least until the recent GhostCell announcement) so would be unaware of the possibility of things being safer.
+The other characters perhaps wouldn't have heard of statically-checked cell borrows so would be unaware of the possibility of making things safer.

 [character]: ../characters.md
 [status quo stories]: ./status_quo.md